-Chris Gerosa lives in Westchester county, NY, in a suburb just outside NYC, with her husband and three children.
+Chris Gerosa lives in Westchester county in a suburb just outside NYC, with her husband and three children.
 As a full-time mom, Chris is active in her school PTA and started a committee called PASS - Parenting Around Screens and Social Media - using the Wait Until 8th pledge as a starting point.
-Her PASS committee hosted an event at their local school where the pledge was rolled out and a panel discussion was led between parents and Clinical Psychologists, who could speak directly to the overwhelming effects of smartphones and screens in our lives.
 The PASS committee now hosts group discussions to discuss ways to parent around the distractions of smartphones, video games and other screens.
 Chris believes in giving our children support to resist the pressures and addictive nature of smartphones, social media, video games, and their effects on our children’s wellbeing, and has signed the pledge for all three of her children.

 Elaine Trull is a native of Austin, graduated from the University of Texas and is a full-time mom.
 She and her husband, Asa, have two children.
 Elaine has observed that young minds are like sponges; they are wildly curious, but lack discernment.
 Elaine believes our children deserve the opportunity for their minds to be filled with all the wonder this world has to offer, free from the dangers of the internet, predators and the snares technology uniquely provides.
 Without the distraction of a smartphone, children can foster relationships, build communication skills and grow their imagination - priceless assets for life.